OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 the elevation raster map, except this time it will be in your "user1" working mapset.
 You might un-tick the elevation layer check-box now so that the two don't draw over the top of each other.
-Click on the eyeball to view your new map.
+Click on the eyeball to view your new map if it doesn't render automatically.
 The colors might not be as you'd like so let's change them.
 With the fractal DEM selected in the layer list, in the `Raster` menu select :menuselection:`Manage colors --> Color Tables`.